-I’ve since done on to record about 100 more videos I’ve learnt a few things about the best way to use the camera.
+I’ve since done on to record about 100 more videos I’ve learned a few things about the best way to use the camera.

 Secondly, the microphones are REALLY affected by the wind…even small amounts of wind cause a huge rumbling effect in the audio.
 People have got around this in a variety of ways online – from sponges to microphone hair stuff (called dead cats).

 Thirdly, the WiFi and Bluetooth settings can dramatically decrease the battery life of the camera.
 The fix?
 Simple, turn on airplane mode and the battery will last for hours more!